 As the six start to slowly re-unite, they turn their eyes towards Capricorn and think about their interactions with Scorpio.
 While Olive recalls Trystan and Marta who have been converted into an elevated level of vitae and of P.D.
 Oram whom he’d nearly killed, Atienan thinks of home, family, and an agreement.

 Olivier Chance had awoken to fussy royal guards and medical Conductors prodding him this way and that with stethoscopes, wooden sticks, and thermometers.
 In between the ‘how many fingers am I holding up’ and ‘are you sure you feel fine,’ they explained to him that he had fallen into a sudden coma while visiting the capital of Capricorn for the conductor convention.
-Trystan, who had been accompanying him on his Signum-wide travels, had abruptly left, acting on orders that Olive himself had apparently given him before entering a comatose state.
-Alexander Charming—somehow re-instated in his position—pressed him for what exactly he’d tasked Trystan with, but Olive had no clue.
+Trystan, who had been accompanying him on his Signum-wide travels, had abruptly left, acting on orders that Olive himself had apparently given him prior.
+Alexander Charming—somehow re-instated in his position—pressed Olive for what exactly he’d tasked Trystan with, but Olive had no clue.
 In fact, Olive figured that Trystan just had enough of him and had secretly quit the position.